Swamiji TV

 The Path of Humility, Prayer, and the Eternal Light

 "Prayer, prayer.
-Gandhi said, 'Physically, I can fast, but mentally I cannot fast, because my mental tonic which gives me this strength is my prayers.'"
+Gandhi said, 'Physically, I can fast, but mentally I cannot fast, because my mental tonic, which gives me strength, is my prayers.'"

 Filming location: Brisbane, Australia